What Are Cluster Headaches?

 You may be able to prevent cluster headaches by avoiding the following:

 - hot weather

 - hot baths

-- foods that contain large amounts of nitrates, such as bacon, hot dogs, and preserved meats
+- foods that contain large amounts of nitrates, such as:

-Cluster headaches are not life threatening, but there is no cure for them.
-Your headaches may become more or less frequent and more or less painful over time, or they may eventually disappear completely.
+Cluster headaches are not life-threatening, but there is no cure for them.
+With these tips and treatments, your headaches may become less frequent and less painful over time, or they may eventually disappear completely.